espressif/esp-modbus/docs/en/master_api_overview.rst

     - FLOAT
     - DegC
     - Room temperature in DegC.
 Writing a temperature value to this register for single point calibration.
+  * - 3
+    - 40002
+    - 16
+    - 1..100 bytes
+    - ASCII or binary array
+    - Not defined
+    - Device name (16 bytes) ASCII string.
+The type of `PARAM_TYPE_ASCII` allows to read/write complex parameter (string or binary data) that corresponds to one CID.
 .. code:: c

     // Enumeration of modbus slave addresses accessed by master device